ryanvo/diceware-gen/README.md

     when number of passwords to generate is 0 should throw an error
     when number of passphrases is n
-      should generate passwords with n=1 phrases
+      should generate passwords with n phrases
     when number of passwords is n
-      should generate n=1 passwords
+      should generate n passwords
   .new_pass
     should generate a new password with n white-space separated phrases .get_random_word